Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 It helped, though.
 Anybody who ever said crying never solved anything had obviously never really needed to do it.
 A damp, wretched minute or two, a deep breath, and she got her balance back, a little.
 At least, enough to dry her cheeks.

 She *was* helping.
 She knew that.
 She *was* there for him, and *would* be no matter what.
-But…But dammit, she needed a hug too.
+But...
+But dammit, she needed a hug too.

 And the only person she really wanted it from, couldn’t.